lcleigh/MakersBnb-Nijinsky/README.md

 ___

 ## Instructions to setup the database
+- Ensure that you have all the dependencies installed.
+If not check the setup folder for a setup script.
 - Navigate to the folder containing the GitHub respository
 - Create a new database called makersbnb using the command:
 ```